-Studio and store
+Studio and store Practices

-- started working with a (almost) 100% recycling company (bar bubble wrap) for our waste disposal.
+In 2019 we started working with a (almost) 100% recycling company (bar bubble wrap) for our waste disposal.

--We avoid printing unless absolutely necessary.
+We don’t print unless absolutely necessary.

--We have reduced our postal packaging sizes and moved from un-recyclable jiffy bags to small boxes for delivery.
+We have reduced our postal packaging sizes and moved from un-recyclable jiffy bags to small boxes for delivery.

 We continue to work to reduce our impact through our studio practices.